LARA

 Test the connection

-1. Dial the LARA number.
+1. Dial your LARA number.

 3. Ask a question your business knows the answer to.